Overview of MCN research

 We are working in the field of molecular and cellular mechanisms of neuronal synaptic plasticity.
 Team leaders focus on three main research areas (link research overview) in six different research lines, and a neuroproteomics and bioinformatics group (link research teams).

 Our work is aimed at understanding synaptic (dys)functions at different levels of analysis in animal models and the human postmortem brain particularly relating to neurodegenerative (link 2) and psychiatric disease (link 3).
 LINKS: 1.
 Molecular mechanisms of synaptic plasticity (Guus Smit), 2.
 Animal models of psychiatric disease (Sabine Spijker), 3.
-Brain plasticity in Health and Disease (Ronald van Kesteren), 4.
+Dementia science (Ronald van Kesteren), 4.
 Glial-regulated neuronal plasticity (Mark Verheijen), 5.
 Memory circuits (Michel van den Oever), 6.
 Addiction (Taco de Vries), 7.
 Neuroproteomics (Ka Wan Li), 7.
 Applied bioinformatics.